oharaandrew314/TrustGrapher/readme.txt

     Revision 41
 Right-click works on Windows platforms again
-Massive Algorithm Loader rewrite to use Algorithm objects to keep track of algorithm configurations The simulator properties file is now read every time the algorithm configuration window is opened Added a small help box in the Algorithm Configuration Window and renamed "Base Algorithm" to "Depends on"
+Massive Algorithm Loader rewrite to use Algorithm objects to keep track of algorithm configurations.
+This has created several bugs.
+Not all have been found and fixed yet.
+The simulator properties file is now read every time the algorithm configuration window is opened Added a small help box in the Algorithm Configuration Window and renamed the "Base Algorithm" label to "Depends on"

+    Revision 42
+Rewrote TrustLogEvent and TrustEventPlayer for increased stability and compatability with new and intended features TrustGraphViewer Repaint is now much faster after optimizing the Entity toString methods You can now select an event on the log table to move to that event in the simulator
+    The event injector is a work in progress
+Increased stability of rewritten algorithm loader Fixed a new bug where the reputation values were incorrect Fixed a bug where algorithm graphs no longer rewound properly Fixed a bug where the graph would play in fast forward every time after you scrubbed the playback slider

 --------------------------------------------------------------------------------